Kenjiroooo/Kenjiroooo/README.md

 - Continuously learn and improve through practice and real-world projects.
 - Documenting my school learning journney about software and  also hardware robotics proggramming

-🏅 Certification
+🏅 Certifications I’ve Earned

-I’ve earned the **Responsive Web Design** certificate from [freeCodeCamp](https://www.freecodecamp.org/), which covers:
+I’ve earned the Responsive Web Design certificate from freeCodeCamp, which covers:

-- HTML & CSS fundamentals
+-HTML & CSS fundamentals
-- Flexbox and Grid layout techniques
+-Flexbox and Grid layout techniques
-- Building responsive, accessible web pages
+-Building responsive and accessible web pages

-I studied the fundamentals of Python through freeCodeCamp’s Scientific Computing with Python course, where I learned core programming concepts such as variables, loops, functions, and data structures.
-By completing hands-on coding challenges and projects, I earned the official freeCodeCamp certification, demonstrating my ability to apply Python for problem-solving and basic scientific computing tasks.I studied the fundamentals of Python through freeCodeCamp’s Scientific Computing with Python course, where I learned core programming concepts such as variables, loops, functions, and data structures.
-By completing hands-on coding challenges and projects, I earned the official freeCodeCamp certification, demonstrating my ability to apply Python for problem-solving and basic scientific computing tasks.
+I’ve also earned the Scientific Computing with Python certificate from freeCodeCamp, which focuses on:

+-Python fundamentals and problem-solving
+-Working with data structures, loops, and functions -Basic data analysis, algorithms, and computational thinking

+This shows my skills in both front-end web development and Python programming for data-focused tasks.

 freeCodeCamp Certification: https://www.freecodecamp.org/certification/kenjiro/responsive-web-design